Policies and Procedures

 - The student may appeal suspension and termination of services to the Dean of Student Success.

-DSPS Procedures for Access for Students with Sensory Disabilities
+SAS Procedures for Access for Students with Sensory Disabilities

 The Support Services Technician will be responsible for in-class accommodations and testing.
 These responsibilities include: